 replacements.
 But because they are only similar, they were not migrated

 resources: If you do not otherwise set

-it is currently auto-populated with the value from
+it had been auto-populated with the value from

 Alerting policies, charts, scorecards, and resource groups that filter on

 pubsub_subscription resources: We have fixed a long-standing bug